Why is casino streaming a thing? Where is casino streaming going? How do you even stream? Don’t worry, Bigwinboard’s got

-One should keep in mind, however, that the competition in the casino industry is ferocious, and if a new market is identified, everyone is going to go for it.
-Today there are new streamers appearing at an ever faster pace - some doing it for fun, other's more business orientated affiliates.
+One should keep in mind, however, that the competition in the casino industry is ferocious, and if new markets are identified, everyone is going to go for it.
+Today there are new streamers appearing at an ever faster pace – some doing it for fun, other’s more business orientated affiliates.
 A handful of streamers have now established themselves at the top of the hierarchy, dominating much of the section and leaving the rest of the lot fighting for the leftovers.

-What many of the top ranking streamers have in common is generally a higher than average bet size, though some do try to keep it at somewhat sane levels.
-While a big bankroll and big bets certainly seems to increase the leve of excitement, it will not get you all the way if you wish to make it big as a streamer.
-It’s hard to say in detail what makes a great streamer but to claim that it's easy is far from true.
-Obviously, it doesn't necessarily take a great entertainer to rank high, as we have seen quite a few tired streamers attract decent amount of viewers.
+What many of the top ranking streamers have in common is generally a higher than average bet size, though some do try to keep it at somewhat reasonable levels.
+While a big bankroll and big bets certainly seem to increase the level of excitement, it will not get you all the way if you wish to make it big as a streamer.
+It’s hard to say in detail what makes a great streamer but to claim that it’s easy is far from true.
+Apparently, it doesn’t necessarily take a great entertainer to rank high, as we have seen quite a few tired streamers attract a decent amount of viewers.
 The only way to know is to try yourself and see if you have what it takes to make it.